 1. Stand with dumbbells at your sides, elbows bent 90 degrees.
 Feet shoulder-width apart, a dumbbell in each hand.
 Bend your elbows to a right angle so your forearms point straight down toward the floor.
 Palms face inward, toward your body.
 Pull your shoulders down and back.
 This 90-degree elbow angle stays locked for the entire set.
 Think of your arms as two L-shaped brackets.
 Once you set that bend, it does not change.

 2. Raise your elbows out to shoulder height.
 Leading with your elbows, raise both arms out to your sides.
 Your forearms hang straight down throughout the movement.
 The motion happens at the shoulder joint only.
 Stop when your upper arms are parallel to the floor, elbows at shoulder height.
 Not above.
 Going higher shifts the load to your traps.
+Coach Ty's cue: "Think about driving your elbows toward the ceiling, not lifting the dumbbells.
+Your hands are along for the ride."

 3. Pause at the top.
 Hold it for a full second.
 Your upper arms should be parallel to the floor, forearms dangling straight down, elbows at shoulder height.
 Your body should look like a goalpost from the front.
 If you cannot hold this position without swinging or shrugging, the weight is too heavy.